In my rearview

 We're bound by blood that's moving

-The moment that we start
+From the moment that we start

-The moment that we start
+From the moment that we start

-I see perfect little eyes
+I see your perfect little lies

 Watch the shadows of the clouds